Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 Gets the cached call history data and returns stringified data.

+The data is provided in a format that can be used directly with the [call.history.setCache][68] API.
+This allows an application to persist the information across SDK instances when the backend environment does not support the CallHistory feature.

 Returns **[string][8]** A stringified list of call log records from the cache, ordered by latest first.

 ### setCache

 Sets the cached call history data, expects stringified data as it will be parsed.

+The data can be retreived from the [   call.history.getCache][69] API.
+This allows an application to persist the information across SDK instances when the backend environment does not support the CallHistory feature.

 **Parameters**